CSCfi/csc-user-guide/docs/data/sensitive-data/sd-access-test.md

-## Project resources and storage space
+## Plan your billing units and storage usage

 **Billing Unit (BU)** is CSC's own unit system, that measures, how much resources project consumes.
 Every project consumes billing units, but most cases **no actual payment** is required.
 Sensitive Data services are free of charge for research purposes.
 [Read more about free use cases from research.csc.fi](https://research.csc.fi/free-of-charge-use-cases){ target="_blank" }.